Ecotrust/madrona/docs/manipulators.rst

 Typically, when a shape is drawn, a series of manipulations is executed on that shape.
 Which manipulators are executed, and the order in which those manipulators are executed are determined by an assignment in the Options class for a given model.
+To specify one or more mandatory manipultors, provide a list of strings containing python paths to the desired manipulator classes (strings are used to avoid any potential circular imports).
 Within the Model, the Options class should contain a line similar to the following:

 .. code-block:: python

     class Options:
-        manipulators = [ ClipToStudyRegionManipulator, EastWestManipulator ]
+        manipulators = [
+           'lingcod.manipulators.maniplators.ClipToStudyRegionManipulator' ,
+           'lingcod.manipulators.maniplators.EastWestManipulator' ,
+        ]

 In the above example from the ``simple_app/models.py`` file, we can see that 2 manipulators are listed for the Mpa model, ``ClipToStudyRegionManipulator``, and ``EastWestManipulator``.

 The first of these is a predefined manipulator, the second is more of a sample